top of page

 Why online?

 You will be faced with a number of choices when designing your research methods.
 The principle that should guide your choices is your research purpose.
-Whatever you design should suit your research purpose (See the Qualitative Research Arc to help you consider this).
-Having decided that you need to do a focus group because it best suits the purpose of your research, you'll need to think further about how to do a focus group online.
+Whatever you design should suit your research purpose.
+(See the Qualitative Research Arc to help you consider this).
+Having decided that you need to do a focus group, because it best suits the purpose of your research, you'll need to think further about how to do a focus group online.

 Advantages - reasons to do focus groups online